Vultures 1: Commercial performance

 In Europe, Vultures 1 entered the German Top 100 Albums chart at number four and rose to the top position in its second week, marking West's first number-one album in Germany.
 The album also topped the charts in Austria, Belgium's Flanders region, the Czech Republic, Denmark, Finland, Iceland, Lithuania, the Netherlands, Norway, Poland, Portugal, Slovakia, and Switzerland.
 On April 17, 2024, it was certified gold by IFPI Danmark for shipments of 10,000 units in Denmark.
 Vultures 1 entered the UK Albums Chart at number two, prevented from topping the chart by Noah Kahan's Stick Season (2022).
 It became Ty Dolla Sign's first top-40 album in the UK and the most-streamed record of the week, while 3,192 sales were accumulated in the first three days.
-On May 3, 2024, Vultures 1 was awarded a silver certification from the BPI for pushing 60,000 units in the country.
+On April 10, 2026, Vultures 1 was awarded a gold certification from the BPI for pushing 100,000 units in the country.
 In Ireland, the album reached the same position on the Albums Chart, also being blocked from debuting atop the chart by Stick Season.
 It peaked at number two in Sweden and further attained top five positions in Hungary, Spain, and Italy.
 Vultures 1 topped the ARIA Albums chart, becoming West's fifth number-one album in Australia.
 It also marked Ty Dolla Sign's first chart topper in the country, surpassing his previous peak of number 37 with Beach House 3 in 2017.
 Elsewhere in Oceania, the album topped the New Zealand Albums chart and was certified gold by the Recorded Music NZ for selling 75,000 units on May 1, 2024.